-

 At what stage of negotiation is public disclosure required or customary?

-- announces, in accordance with section 7, and publishes as soon as possible in at least two daily newspapers the approval of the offer document.
-The same obligation exists in case the offer document is rejected by the Commission, in which case the reasons for rejection must be stated;
+- makes the announcement as per Article 7 of the Takeover Bids Law, and publishes as soon as possible in at least two daily newspapers, it is noted that the same obligation exists in case the offer document is rejected by the Commission, in which case the offeror must state the reasons for rejection.

 -